 Request header Usage Value x-ms- RefreshTokenCredential This optional header can be used by the client to specify a primary refresh token when contacting the authorization endpoint.
 A JWT containing a primary refresh token that the client has previously obtained from the AD FS server, formatted as described in section 2.2.1.1. x-ms-DeviceCredential This optional header can be used by the client to authenticate the device on which the client is running when contacting the authorization endpoint.
 A JWT signed with a device certificate, formatted as described in section 2.2.1.2.

-3.2.5.2.1.1.1 x-ms-RefreshTokenCredential HTTP header format
+3.2.5.2.1.1.1 (Updated Section) x-ms-RefreshTokenCredential HTTP header format iat (OPTIONAL): See [OIDCCore] section 2.

 As described in section 2.2.1.1, the x-ms-RefreshTokenCredential HTTP header is a signed JWT.